galileo0106/My-Project/README.md

 Hello

-I am Kata, from freelancer.com.
+I am Jay, from Galileo Team

-Since it is not possible to talk about external communication on a freelance site, I share communication information here.
+Since it is not possible to talk about external communication on a fiverr site, I share communication information here.

 Telegram: https://t.me/JaySimpson21 WhatsApp: +19282514577 Skype: live:.cid.12c8866d87f34023